 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-We all know pork chops pair nicely with applesauce, but they are even better with an apple chutney—especially when it is studded with golden raisins, dried cranberries, and pieces of pecan.
-The cinnamon, nutmeg, lemon juice, and apple cider bring both sweet and tang to the dish.
-Serve this tasty apple chutney alongside pork chops or baked ham.
+We all know pork pairs nicely with applesauce, but it's even better with apple chutney—especially one studded with golden raisins, dried cranberries, and chopped pecans.
+The cinnamon, nutmeg, lemon juice, and apple cider bring both sweet and tang to the dish, making it an ideal pairing for ham or pork chops.

-Chutney has its origins in Indian cuisine but has expanded from a spicy condiment to a sort of salsa or relish that can include vegetables, fruit, nuts, spices, and sweeteners.
+Chutney has its origins in Indian cuisine and is typically made up of fruit, sugar, spices, and vinegar.
+Chutneys are now popular all over the globe and can range from a spicy condiment to a mild relish or salsa-style sauce.
+Chutneys can include vegetables, fruit, nuts, dried fruit, spices, sweeteners, and various vinegars or citrus juice.
 In addition to a topping for grilled and roasted meats, chutney can be used in many other ways.
-Replace the mayo (or mix in a little) and spread on a sandwich, spoon over goat cheese or mix with some cream cheese for a tasty hors-d'oeuvre, serve as a dipping sauce for chicken fingers, or layer in a toasted grilled cheese for a delicious surprise.
-Chutney is also a healthy flavor booster for white and sweet potatoes and squash, and once pureed can be used as a glaze for meat or poultry roasts.
+Use as a sandwich spread, spoon over goat cheese or mix with cream cheese for a tasty hors d'oeuvre, serve as a dipping sauce for chicken fingers, or layer in a grilled cheese for a sweet and savory treat.
+Once puréed, it can also be used as a glaze for meat or poultry roasts, including baked ham.

 - 4 tablespoons unsalted butter